quirky14-dev/HiveSync/phases/Phase_E_Desktop_Client.md

 * Send to backend → worker
 * Desktop displays status updates
 * Provides QR code or direct link for device preview

+#### Event Flow Mode (Desktop Responsibilities)

+If the user initiates a preview **from the Architecture Map screen**, Desktop MUST:

+* include `"eventflow_enabled": true` in the preview request payload
+* include the current focused node or selection context (if any)
+* visually indicate “Event Flow Mode Active” on the Architecture Map toolbar
+* disable map navigation controls that conflict with preview/timeline interactions
+* listen for Event Flow updates from backend and animate nodes accordingly
+* automatically exit Event Flow Mode when:
+  - the preview job ends
+  - the user navigates away from the Architecture Map view
+  - the device disconnects

+Desktop MUST NOT run user code or simulate logic — only animate map nodes based on backend-delivered interaction events.

+#### Multi-Device Preview UI (Tier-Aware)

+Desktop MUST support the multi-device preview model as defined in `preview_system_spec.md` Section 12.

+* Users may select multiple virtual devices (iPhone, iPad, Android variants).
+* Desktop MUST enforce limits:
+  - Free Tier: 2 devices
+  - Pro Tier: 5 devices
+  - Premium Tier: unlimited
+* Each device variant must appear as an independent preview card in the Preview History.
+* Desktop MUST visualize each device's status:
+  - queued
+  - rendering
+  - ready
+  - error
+* If user attempts to exceed device limit:
+  - show Upgrade Modal
+  - do not send the request
+* Desktop must show a small notice:
+  “Rendered previews may differ per device due to screen size, DPR, and safe area.”

+#### Preview Enhancements (Desktop Requirements)

+Desktop MUST include the following fields in preview requests when available:

+* `device_context`:
+  - device model
+  - DPR (device pixel ratio)
+  - safe-area insets
+  - orientation (portrait/landscape)
+  - viewport dimensions

+* `sensor_flags`:
+  - camera_available
+  - microphone_available
+  - accelerometer_available
+  - gyroscope_available
+  - gps_available

+These fields are required for correct operation of:
+* Section 12 device simulations
+* Event Flow Mode
+* Worker-side rendering logic

+#### E.5.2.1 Boundary Node Reachability Indicators (Desktop Architecture Map)

+When the Desktop Architecture Map view is open, and the backend includes reachability metadata for external resources (Boundary Nodes), the Desktop Client MUST display a simple visual status indicator and MUST NOT perform any network checks itself.

+**Data Source:**

+* Reachability information is provided exclusively by the backend in Architecture Map responses (e.g., `reachable`, `status_code`, `checked_at`).
+* Desktop MUST treat this as read-only metadata.

+**UI Behavior:**

+* For each Boundary Node representing an external resource (CSS, JS, HTML asset, image, font, JSON, API endpoint, or any absolute URL):
+* **Green indicator** → reachable (status 200–399).
+* **Red indicator** → unreachable (error, timeout, status 400+).
+* **Gray indicator** → unknown or not checked.
+* Indicators should remain visible at normal zoom levels; when the user zooms out far enough that nodes are collapsed, indicators may be hidden or aggregated.
+* Hovering a Boundary Node with metadata SHOULD display a tooltip or side-panel entry including:
+* URL (truncated if long)
+* Reachable: Yes / No / Unknown
+* Status Code (if present)
+* Last Checked timestamp (if present)

+**Prohibited Behavior (Desktop):**

+* Desktop MUST NOT perform its own HEAD/GET/OPTIONS/other HTTP requests to "re-check" reachability.
+* Desktop MUST NOT treat lack of metadata as an error.
+* Desktop MUST NOT attempt to infer reachability from anything other than backend-supplied metadata.

+This keeps **all external probing centralized in the backend**, while allowing Desktop to surface helpful diagnostics inside the Architecture Map view.

+**Desktop Responsibilities:**
+* Collect device_context based on user-selected virtual device profile.
+* Never access camera/microphone/accelerometer on the Desktop itself.
+* Never proxy or transmit real sensor data from Desktop.
+* Only forward user-selected device capabilities.
+* For camera simulation:
+  - Desktop may send “camera placeholder enabled” flag only.
+* For microphone waveform simulation:
+  - Desktop must NOT record audio, only enable the UI flag.

 ### E.5.3 AI Docs / Refactor Flow